-Family describes damage to home after police raid
+Family describes damage after police raid; arrests made, firearm recovered

 The RCIPS said today’s raid was a full and legal execution of search and arrest warrants.

-“In the case of search warrants for firearms, police officers must swiftly follow protocols that minimise the chances of any risk to the public,” said an RCIPS Spokesperson in a statement.
+“In the case of search warrants for firearms, police officers must swiftly follow protocols that minimise the chances of any risk to the public,” said an RCIPS spokesperson in a statement.
 “Contingencies were in place this morning to address any issues that could have arisen around the presence of children.”

 Add Comment